anchpop/wise_mans_haskell/book.md

 1) Rewrite `sum'` using `foldl` instead of `foldl1`.
 Hint: you can add anything to 0 and get the same number.

-2) Write the `foldl1` function yourself.
+2) Write the `foldl` function yourself.
 The base case is the empty list.
 Look at your `foldl1'` function for inspiration.

 ---